Nick-PalPark/medaffairs.tech/README.md

 - Recommended repository_dispatch event_type (when using dispatch): `medaffairs-articles-updated`
 - Preferred secret names:
   - In medaffairs.tech (consumer): `MEDAFFAIRS_ARTICLES_TOKEN` — a PAT used to check out medaffairs-articles if it is private.
-  - In medaffairs-articles (producer), if the producer will dispatch to or push into medaffairs.tech: `MEDAFFAIRS_TECH_PAT` — a PAT used to call repository_dispatch or to push into medaffairs.tech.
+  - In medaffairs-articles (producer), if the producer will dispatch to or push into medaffairs.tech: `MEDAFFAIRS_TECH_PATS` — a PAT used to call repository_dispatch or to push into medaffairs.tech.

 ## Two supported synchronization approaches